Georgia Corporation

 After you have filed the necessary documentation with the Georgia Secretary of State and completed all the formal steps of incorporating, you will need to complete your annual registration.
 The window to complete your annual registration begins on January 1 and ends on April 1.

-How Do I Complete My Annual Registration?
+How do I file the Georgia Annual Registration?

-To complete your annual registration in person or via mail, you must select “Print Annual Registration Form” on the Georgia Annual Registration website.
+To submit a paper form, you must select “Print Annual Registration Form” on the Georgia eCorp website.

 In order to complete the annual registration form, you must provide the following information: